 At the end of 12 weeks if you want to progress even further, either increase the number of sets, the number of repetitions in each set, or all of the above.

 Then with a yardstick or tape measure, see how high off the ground you reached.
-You'll be soaring in no time!
+Chart your maximum height.

-I challenge you to give it a try!
+I challenge you to give this basketball jump training a try.
 I guarantee that learning how to jump higher will definitely improve your game!